 \section{Discussions}

 In this paper, we propose a new decentralized federated learning algorithm.
-The decentralized architecture eliminates the bandwidth bottleneck of the central server.
-The convergence of the DeFed algorithm is analyzed in detail, which shows that DeFed guarantees convergence and has the same convergence rate as the centralized FedAvg algorithm.
-The convergence performance of the algorithm is verified by training the neural network of different datasets.
-Comparing with other state-of-the-art privacy-preserving algorithms that are decentralized \cite{2021Nature_SL}, the proposed DeFed algorithm is guaranteed to reach the global optimum.
-Compared with other centralized federated learning algorithm, the proposed DeFed algorithm has a convergence rate similar to that of the centralized federated learning algorithm.
-In addition, there has been a huge literature as surveyed in \cite{2019ARC}, which can be applied to adapt DeFed to cope with quantization and noise that could happen in the communication networks for real-world applications.
+The decentralized architecture eliminates the bandwidth bottleneck of the central client.
+The convergence of the DeceFL algorithm is analyzed in detail, showing that DeceFL guarantees convergence and has the same convergence rate as the centralized federated learning algorithm.
+The convergence performance of the algorithm is verified by training neural networks over different datasets.
+Compared with other state-of-the-art privacy-preserving algorithms such as FedAvg and SL \cite{2021Nature_SL}, the proposed DeceFL algorithm is guaranteed to reach the global optimum with a similar rate as the centralized federated learning algorithm under certain conditions.
+In addition, there has developed a sizable literature as surveyed in \cite{2019ARC}, which can be adapted to cope with quantization errors and noises that could happen over communication networks.